jhonbergmann/jhonbergmann/README.md

 Mobile

 - 🌱 I’m currently learning:<br>
-TypeScript, JavaScript, Node.JS, React, React Native,Information Security And Development games using Unity - C#
+TypeScript, JavaScript, Node.JS, React, React Native,Information Security And Development Games

 - 💬 Ask me about:<br>
-technology, cars, motorcycles, gym, series, and games
+technology, sports, series and games

 - 📫 How to reach me:<br>
 The badges will help you